-In 2017-2018, there are currently five (5) students, ages 3-5, who receive services as determined by the Committee on Preschool Special Education.
-Of these, two (2) are anticipated to be entering our school age program for the 2017-2018 school year.
-It is predicted that one (1) of the two will require classification and services entering Kindergarten.
-At this time, no additional students are anticipated to transfer into CPSE from Early Intervention (EI) programming at the end of this school year.
+In 2020-21, there are currently five (5) students, ages 3-5, who receive services as determined by the Committee on Preschool Special Education.
+There are currently four (4) preschool students being evaluated to determine if they are eligible to receive services.
+Of these 9 students, 4 (four) are anticipated to be entering our school age program for the 2021-22 school year.
+It is predicted that two (2) students will require classification and services entering Kindergarten, however that does not include information for the students currently being evaluated.
+At this time, one(1) additional student is anticipated to transfer into CPSE from Early Intervention (EI) programming at the end of this school year.
 Presently, all 3-5 year old children requiring special education will follow the Committee on Preschool Education process.
 Students younger than this will be served through the Family Court - Early Intervention process.